 First, designating photoresists and laser light sources as chokepoint items for export control.
-These two categories remain essential inputs that the PRC cannot yet domestically produce at the required quality, It explores how state-backed scaling and aggressive industrial planning are enabling Chinese firms to undercut global competitors in emerging compound semiconductor segments.
+These two categories remain essential inputs that the PRC cannot yet domestically produce at the required quality, and are therefore critical leverage points to prevent China from manufacturing mature-node semiconductors at scale.

-Second, systematically targeting the PRC national champions by adding them to the U.S. Entity List.
-These firms, hand-picked and promoted by the PRC government, serve as pillars of the Pseudo-IDM model.
-Whenever a new champion emerges, it should be precisely sanctioned to undermine internal market efficiency and neutralize Beijing's industrial intervention.

-2. Implementing a market denial strategy.
+- Second, systematically targeting PRC national champions by adding them to the U.S. Entity List.
+These firms, handpicked and promoted by the Chinese government, serve as pillars of the Pseudo-IDM model.
+Whenever a new champion emerges, it should be precisely sanctioned to undermine internal market efficiency and neutralize Beijing's industrial intervention. - 2.
+Implementing a market denial strategy.

 This begins with transparency measures that identify and trace the presence of PRC-origin legacy chips in global supply chains, followed by efforts to gradually extract and remove these "Red Chips" from end products in international markets.
 Key transparency mechanisms include a HTS-based import disclosure requirement and mandatory SEC filings.
-Market denial, in turn, should begin with core sectors, including:
+Market denial, in turn, should begin with core sectors, including: • Defense and critical infrastructure